David0tt/DeepGTAV/Readme.md

   extracted by extending GTAVisionExport-DepthExtractor.
 Then one could combine this buffer data with the stencil buffer and then get the correct segmentation masks from those.
+- If too many messages are sent over the ZeroMQ mesage queue in short intervals, or if the sent messages are too large (e.g. extracting multiple images + LiDAR) then the message queue can get overfilled, which results in messages not being processed in the correct order (e.g. a `StopCapture` message does not come through and too many captures are sent for some frames).
+If this happens increase the spacing between captures, or reduce the amount of captured data.
+   - Another more advanced fix would be to compress the sent messages.